frederickszk/LRNet/training/README.md

 ### Notice

-- Related codes files: `train.py`, `evaluate.py`, `./utils/`
+- Related codes files: `train.py`, `evaluate.py`, `./utils/`, `./configs/`
-- Before executing the codes, please ensure that you have prepared the datasets, and check the **initialization area (L69---L76)** in `train.py`.
+- Before executing the codes, please ensure that you have prepared the datasets.
+- You could modify the `.yaml` files in the `./configs/` to customize the training and evaluating procedure.
+  - `args_train.yaml`: Used for `train.py`
+  - `args_test.yaml`: Used for `test.py`
+  - `args_model.yaml`: The model's hyper-parameters
-- We have provided the trained model weights for exhibition in folder `./weights/torch/`.
-Back-up them if needed before training or modify the codes **(L134, L142) in `train.py` and (L71, L76) in `evaluate.py`** to save and evaluate your own model weights.
-Otherwise if you directly start the training, the example weights will be overwritten.
+- We have provided the trained model weights in folder `./weights/torch/`.
+You can train and evaluate your own model by following the instructions above.
-- The function `train()` (L11) will return logs containing the training logs message such as the training loss of each epochs.
+- The function `train_loop()` will return logs containing the training logs message such as the training loss of each epochs.
 You may use it to visualize the training procedure.

 ### Usage